LLM Task Interference: An Initial Study on the Impact of Task-Switch in Conversational History: Task-Switch Sensitivity Metrics

 Lastly, we posit that if a model is well aligned to a task, then both the zero-shot and model's actual response should be close to the reference response:

 where each probability is essentially a measure of the loss, hence we label this as the \emph{loss sensitivity}.

 The above are sensitivity per example, which we can use to estimate the task-switch sensitivity $\tau_i = \mathbb{E}[\log \ \rho_i]$ as per Equation \ref{eqn:tau}, where the expectation is calculated over the examples and histories (for a given length $L$).
 We evaluate these metrics on the target task RT (rotten tomatoes) as shown in Figure~\ref{fig:rt-sensitivity}.
 Figure~\ref{fig:sense-zeroshot} shows that the zero-shot sensitivity metric trends upwards for both models.
 This is expected for a model which does not handle task-switch well as the probability of the output with an increased conversation length decreases in comparison to the zero-shot probability.
 For the confidence sensitivity in Figure~\ref{fig:sense-conf}, we observe that Mistral-7B behaves as we expect, whereas Llama-7B becomes less confident in its output compared to having no conversation history.
 For the loss sensitivity metric in Figure~\ref{fig:sense-loss}, we observe that Llama behaves as we expect as the sensitivity remains relatively flat: as the conversation history increases, there is no significant change in the probability of outputting the reference.
-However, for Mistral-7b, the probability falls immediately and plateaus showing that the model was giving a very low probability mass to the reference with no conversation history.
+However, for Mistral-7B, the probability falls immediately and plateaus showing that the model was giving a very low probability mass to the reference with no conversation history.
 Intuitively, it is clear that both models agree in their trends only for the zero-shot sensitivity $\tau_1$ in Figure~\ref{fig:sense-zeroshot}, hence in the main paper, we report zero-shot sensitivity as the task-switch sensitivity.
+Note finally that a further major advantage of the zero-shot sensitivity is that it is reference-free and so can be used in practice to predict the vulnerability of deployed models to different task-swithches when there is no access to the correct, reference response.